learn-co-curriculum/dsc-prework-intro/README.md

 The next lesson will cover how to use Canvas + IllumiDesk, including the different types of lessons, how to open lessons in IllumiDesk, and how to view solution code.

-For now, all you need to know is that every time you complete a lesson on Canvas — including this one! — you should click the "Mark as Done" button button on that page, so we can track your progress.
+For now, all you need to know is that every time you complete a lesson on Canvas — including this one! — you should click the "Mark as Done" button on that page, so we can track your progress.

 Before clicking, the button should look like this: